michael/documents-legacy/2013-01-09-substance-okfn.md

 Anyone can create a free account on the Substance.io server and start publishing their content online in one click straight from the Composer.
 You can think of it as an open document repository from where you will be able to manage your published content, add it to existing networks, find other people’s public documents or export yours in any format imaginable (print, web, tablet, mobile and more).

-# We need your help!
+# Substance needs your help!

 Over the last two years, Substance has grown into a large project and has gained a lot of attention.
 People have been contacting us expressing their wish to integrate Substance in their application use-cases.
 Sadly, we have not yet reached a stage in which it can be used in production.
 We'd love to change that!